conghan-tay/Image-Editor-C-/README.md

  - Mean Filter

  In addition, users have the ability to change the method for resizing of images through Nearest Neighbor or Bilinear interpolation.

+**Image Formats supported:**
+Currently only PPM.
+Test images are available in images folder.

+**Instructions:**
+To run, double click on the exe.

+**Example Operations:**

+To accomplish operations such as Add/Subtract/Product of images: